leedavis81/drest/_posts/2013-06-13-service-actions.markdown

 {% endhighlight %}

 Once you've created your class you simply need to register it on the service action registry when setting up your drest manager.
+Note that you must use the fully qualified class name of your entity class (include namespace).

 {% highlight php %}
 $customAction = new Action\Custom()